MustafaKoceerr/MovieDiscovery/README.md

 # Movie Discovery App

 A modern Android application that allows users to discover movies using The Movie Database (TMDB) API.
-Built with Kotlin, Jetpack Compose, and following MVVM architecture with Clean Architecture principles.
+Built with Kotlin, Jetpack Compose, and following MVI architecture with Clean Architecture principles.

 ## 🔑 API Key Setup